DBRetina/DBRetina/docs/docs/usage/dbretina_pairwise.md

 <span class="cmd"> -c, --cutoff FLOAT RANGE filter out similarities < cutoff  [default: 0.0; 0<=x<=100] </span>

-The `-c` command is used with the `-m` command to define the cutoff.
+The `-c` argument is used with the `-m` argument to define the cutoff.

 <span class="cmd"> --pvalue                  calculate Hypergeometric p-value </span>
 This flag calculates the Hypergeometric p-value for pairwise comparisons based on shared features between supergroups and the total number of features in the database.